Mrtracker-new/BAR_RYY/README.md

 - Client-side files DON'T enforce view limits (by design)
 - Switch to server-side mode if you need view count enforcement

+## Screenshot Protection 📸

+We know screenshots are tricky.
+While we can't completely prevent them (even Netflix with DRM can't), we've added layers of defense:

+### What Works
+✅ **Watermarks**: Always visible in screenshots - traces back to the viewer
+✅ **Blur on focus loss**: Content automatically blurs when you switch apps (Alt+Tab)
+✅ **Blur on mouse leave**: Content blurs when your cursor leaves the browser
+✅ **Mobile support**: Works on iOS/Android with app-switch detection

+### What Doesn't Work
+❌ **Win+Shift+S detection**: Windows Snipping Tool freezes the screen before JavaScript can react
+❌ **100% prevention**: Determined users can still screenshot (physical cameras, OS tools, etc.)

+**Bottom line**: The watermark is your best defense - it's always there, even in sneaky screenshots.

 ## Future Features (Ideas)

 Things I'm thinking about adding: